-Melanie Quixley is a partner in our Insurance & Health team and is based in the Brisbane office.
+Melanie Quixley is a principal in our Insurance & Health team and is based in the Brisbane office.

 ‘I began my career as a member of the legal liaison team of a major insurer, where I gained experience in litigation and mediation.
 I then joined a national law firm, where I ran a large number of claims for a diverse array of clients.
 I also spent time each week working in-house with a major client, giving ad hoc legal advice.
 This experience made me appreciate that, to be a good insurance lawyer, you can’t simply rely on your knowledge of the law; you have to understand your client’s business.
 In 2003, I joined Barry.Nilsson., where I’ve developed a practice in the areas of general liability and professional indemnity.’